The Debate Between Liberal and Conservative - 12.21

 He is the guy who, like a special forces team, flew out, boarded the ship.

-He fast think of Trump as uh this exceptional SEAL who fast roped onto the ship with him and his uh little band of uh pirates, and they got on the ship, they took it over, and he's turning it.
+Think of Trump as this exceptional SEAL who fast-roped onto the ship with him and his little band of pirates, and they got on the ship.

 Meanwhile, all the establishment people are jumping off.

-Uh the rest of the ships that are out there in the ocean that are nefarious, they don't know what to do.
+The rest of the ships that are out there in the ocean that are nefarious, they don't know what to do.

 He's turning that ship.

-But Americans are the ones that are the battle force that comes in and guards that ship, surrounds the ship, and man's the ship.
+But Americans are the ones that are the battle force that comes in and guards that ship, surrounds the ship, and mans the ship.

 See, that's the way it works.

-And uh that's what America is.
+And that's what America is.

 And why did I wait so long?

-Because I didn't think America was in the right mindset uh to actually sit down and start looking at themselves from an attacker's point of view, and that's really what this book does is it it teaches you how to target yourself so that you can understand your own critical areas, the critical times for those areas, the vulnerabilities that can be exploited, and the attacker's avenue of approach uh that somebody will take to attack you.
+And that's really what this book does is it teaches you how to target yourself so that you can understand your own critical areas, the critical times for those areas, the vulnerabilities that can be exploited, and the attacker's avenue of approach that somebody will take to attack you.

 You can look at yourself from this perspective.

-You first thing you have to do is divide your life up into sectors so that you can pinpoint all those criticalities for each sector of your life.
+First thing you have to do is divide your life up into sectors so that you can pinpoint all those criticalities for each sector of your life.

-And this book, Sheep No More, that's available on Amazon right now, Sheep No More, the Art of Awareness and Attack Survival.
+And this book, Sheep No More, that's available on Amazon right now, Sheep No More, The Art of Awareness and Attack Survival.

 It comes from my over 20 years in service to this country in various ways as an attacker and a defender.